Pastors' Prayer Needs

 Obey his instructions.
 If he has responsibility for you, he should also have equal authority over you.
 He is not your paid handyman.
 Fear God who put him over you.

-pray for them.
+Pray for them.
 Pray for faith, hope and love.
 Pray for humility and dedication.
 Pray for guidance and wisdom.
 Pray for an understanding of their position before God and among the brethren.

 Here is a questionnaire to diagnose the burnout potential of the pastor.